We seek exemplary students to serve as peer tutors for University of Minnesota students.

-The priority deadline for Fall 2018 applications was Friday, March 23rd at 4PM.
+The priority deadline for Spring 2019 applications is Monday, November 12th at 8AM.
 SMART will continue accepting applications after that deadline and will keep applications on file for 2 semesters.
 Late applications will be reviewed if all positions are not filled or in the event of an unanticipated vacancy.

 - Complete online application form (click HERE for application form)